raspberrypilearning/people-in-space-indicator/worksheet.md

     (note the `>>>` is not typed, but denotes shell input)

-    *You're using the Python shell's REPL (Read Evaluative Print Loop) which means each line is executed immediately, rather than writing a file, saving it and running all commands in one go*
+    *You're using the Python shell's REPL (Read-Eval-Print Loop), which means each line is executed immediately, rather than writing a file, saving it and running all commands in one go*

-1. Now create a variable containing the URL of the API, as a string:
+1. Now create a variable containing the URL of the API as a string:

     ```python
     url = "http://api.open-notify.org/astros.json"